apeskinian/p5_treasures_untold/README.md

     When the red bin icon is tapped/clicked, a prompt is displayed asking the user to confirm the deletion of the selected product.

-    The user can the confirm the deletion by tapping/clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can the confirm the deletion by clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Product Delete | Desktop Product Delete |
     | :---: | :---: |